Demographics of Singapore: Languages

 Singapore has four official languages: English, Malay, Mandarin and Tamil.

 Malay is the national language of the country, although English is the official language used in the educational system and by the government.
 The colloquial English-based creole used in everyday life is often referred to as Singlish, spoken by all races of Singapore.

 The government of Singapore promotes the use of Mandarin.
 The use of other Chinese varieties, like Hokkien, Teochew, Cantonese and Hakka, has been declining over the last two decades, although they are still being used especially by the older generations of the Chinese population.

 About 60% of Indian Singaporeans are Tamils although the percentage of those who speak Tamil at home has been declining, with around 37% of Singaporean Indians speaking Tamil at home according to the 2010 census.
 Other spoken Indian languages are Punjabi, Malayalam, Hindi and Bengali, but none of them alone is spoken by more than 10% of the Indian Singaporeans.
-As with Chinese Singaporean, a large proportion of Indian Singaporeans speak English at home.
+As with Chinese Singaporeans, a large proportion of Indian Singaporeans speak English at home.

 Around 5,000 to 10,000 Peranakans, the early Chinese population of the region, still use the Hokkien-influenced Malay dialect called Baba Malay.

 Religion

-The main religions of Singapore are Buddhism, Taoism, Islam, Christianity, and Hinduism, with a significant number who profess no religion.
+The main religions of Singapore are Chinese folk religion, Buddhism, Taoism, Confucianism, Christianity, Judaism, Islam, Hinduism, and Sikhism, with a significant number who profess no religion.

 Singapore has freedom of religion, although the government restricts some religions such as Jehovah's Witnesses, due to their opposition to conscription.
 The majority of Malays are Muslim, while the plurality of Chinese practise Buddhism and syncretic Chinese folk traditions.
 Christianity is growing in the country.
-Taoism was overtaken as the second-most important religion in the 2000 census among the Chinese as more have increasingly described themselves as Buddhists rather than Taoist.
-Indians are mostly Hindus though many are Muslims, Sikhs, and Christians.
-People who practise no religion form the third-largest group in Singapore.
+Taoism was overtaken as the second-most prominent religion in the 2000 census among the Chinese as more have increasingly described themselves as Buddhists rather than Taoist.
+Indians are mostly Hindus, though many are Muslims, Sikhs, and Christians.
+People who practise no religion form the second largest group in Singapore.